mchav/mchav.github.io/_posts/2026-03-28-what-category-theory-teaches-us-about-dataframes.md

 | TOLABELS | (dataframe-specific) | — |
 | FROMLABELS | (dataframe-specific) | — |

-The first seven operators decompose into Δ, Σ, Π. The next three preserve the schema.
+The first five operators decompose into the adjoint triple Δ, Σ, Π. The next two use the topos structure of the category of instances.
+Together, these seven account for the relational core.
+The next three preserve the schema.
 They're morphisms between instances on the same schema, not migrations between schemas.
 The last four are outside the relational model entirely.

-This is the compression: 200 pandas operators → 15 algebraic operators → 3 categorical patterns covering the relational core.
-The schema-preserving and dataframe-specific operators are important, but they're not where the schema complexity lives.
-It's the schema-changing operations (restructuring, merging, pairing) that need to compose correctly, and the adjoint triple is what makes that composition work.
+This is the compression: 200 pandas operators → 15 algebraic operators → 3 migration functors and 2 topos-theoretic operations covering the relational core.
+The schema-preserving and dataframe-specific operators are important, but they're not where the complexity lives.
+The migration functors handle schema-changing operations, the topos structure handles set-theoretic reasoning within a schema, and the two layers compose.

-## Designing an API around the three patterns
+## Designing an API around these patterns

 So what does this mean if you're actually building a dataframe library?
-The Δ/Σ/Π decomposition gives you a design principle: every schema-changing operation you expose should be expressible as one of the three patterns, and each pattern should have a clear rule for computing the output schema from the input schema.
+The categorical decomposition gives you a design principle: each operation should have a clear rule for computing its output schema from its input schema.
+The migration functors change the schema itself.
+The topos-theoretic operations preserve the schema but change which rows are present.

-Start with Delta.
-You need operations that reshape a schema without computing new data.
+Start with the migration functors.
+Delta gives you operations that reshape a schema without computing new data.
 That means:
 - `select columns` → output schema is the subset of input columns you named
 - `exclude columns` → output schema is the input minus the columns you named
 - `rename old new` → output schema is the input with one column relabeled